RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 Using the correct HEX file for the hardware configuration (ACIA, Spencer SIO, or SMB SIO) from this directory, burn it into a 32kB or 64kB EEPROM, or PROM.

 Use either a USB caddy for your PATA IDE drive, or a CF adapter for your Compact Flash card to mount your drive on your host computer.
 Your host computer should be able to read and write FAT32 formatted drives.
 Format the drive for FAT32 (or FAT16 if it is quite small).
 Drag some of the CP/M drive files into the root directory of your drive.
 At least the `SYS.CPM` file is required.
 Check that each of the drive files are using 8388608 Bytes on your IDE or CF drive.
+You can put the CP/M drive files into directories (to organise them based on workflow), or leave them all in the root directory.

 Connect the hardware as shown, and then use the commands given in the Shell Command Line, below.